 Step 1: Damage reported; eligibility determination

 What Happens: Please report damage here.
-The primary guest must provide their personal insurance information.
-Turo will determine if damage occurred during the trip, check if damage is wear and tear, or is related to a Terms of Service violation or any prohibited uses.
+Hosts have two options: to have Turo manage the claims process or to work the claim out directly with their guest.
+If Turo manages the claim, the primary guest must provide their personal insurance information.
+Turo will determine if damage occurred during the trip, check if the damage is wear and tear, or is related to a Terms of Service violation or any prohibited uses.
+If the host and guest choose to work the claim out directly, Turo will not take any steps to investigate the eligibility of the claim.

 Step 2: Guest charged an initial assessment

-What happens: Once a claim is determined to be eligible if owner and guest are not already working it out directly, Turo will charge the primary guest an initial assessment, usually of $500.
+What happens: Once a claim is determined to be eligible, Turo will charge the primary guest an initial assessment, usually of $500.

-Timing: Once a claim is found eligible, Turo will notify the guest and charge within 1 business day.
+Timing: Once we find that a claim is eligible, Turo will notify the guest and charge the assessment within one business day.

 Step 3: Appraisal & Repair